Hnfull/Splendente-USB/README.md

 - Windows 7-10

 ### Requirement
-- Python 3
+- Python >= 3.5
 - requirement.txt
 - 1 USB key
+- 1 Rubber Ducky
 - 1 Adaptator with USB multiport (In order to plug your rubber ducky and your USB key)
-- 1 Rubber Ducky

 ### Features
-- Files copy from target directories to USB key :
+- Copy file(s) from target directories to USB key :
   - -> UserHome
   - -> Documents
   - -> Pictures